vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vasuloka; Vi.
 Dh.
 III.
 172. 1-7.
 Sūryanaktarrata-This is a vāravrata; Sun deity; one should

-always practise nakta on Sunday; ekabhakta when Sunday has Hasta nakṣatra and from that day nakta on every Sunday; draw a lotus with twelve petals on sunset with red sandalwood paste and make a nyūsa in eight directions from the east with different names (such as Sūrya, Divākara ); nyūsa of sun's horses to the east of pericarp; arghya with the first verses of Rg. and Sāmaveda and the first four words of Tai.
+always practise nakta on Sunday; ekabhakta when Sunday has Hasta nakṣatra and from that day nakta on every Sunday; draw a lotus with twelve petals on sunset with red sandalwood paste and make a nyūsa in eight directions from the east with different names (such as Sūrya, Divākara ); nyūsa of sun's horses to the east of pericarp; arghya with the first verses of R̥g. and Sāmaveda and the first four words of Tai.
 S.; for one year; performer is freed from diseases, has progeny, wealth and goes to Sūryaloka; HV.
 II.
 538-541

 (from Mat.).
 Sūryapūjāprasaṁsāmvide Vi.
 Dh.
 III.
 171. 1–7 that narrate what